Linuxfabrik/monitoring-plugins/README.md

 If you

 * are disappointed by `nagios-plugins-all`
-* search for checks that are written in Python2 only (your system language on CentOS)
+* search for checks that are all written in Python2 only (your system language on CentOS)
-* want to have a look into the source code of the checks
+* want to have an easy look into the source code of the checks
 * want to use checks that are fast, reliable and focused on CentOS and Icinga2
 * want to use checks that all behave uniform and report the same (for example "used") in a short and precise manner
 * want to use checks out of the box with some kind of auto-discovery, that use useful defaults and only throw CRITs where it is absolutely necessary